-On September 25, 2023, following approval by shareholders, CRH transferred its primary listing to the New York Stock Exchange (NYSE) and transitioned its listing category on the London Stock Exchange from Premium to Standard ("Listing Transfer").
-Both the NYSE and the UK Disclosure and Transparency Rules (UK DTRs), which apply to companies with a standard listing on the London Stock Exchange, require CRH to disclose our corporate governance practices.

-This document outlines CRH's corporate governance guidelines, which meet with the requirements outlined in NYSE Rule 303A.09.
+Following CRH plc's transfer of its primary listing to the New York Stock Exchange ("NYSE") and transition of its listing category on the London Stock Exchange from a Premium to an international secondary listing, CRH is required to disclose its corporate governance practices by both the New York Stock Exchange and by the UK Disclosure and Transparency Rules ("UK DTRs").
+This document outlines CRH's Corporate Governance Guidelines, which meet the requirements outlined in the New York Stock Exchange's Rule 303A.09.